-'''

-A) Build Targets:

-SOURCE_FILES()

-SUBDIRS()

-'''

-ADD_LIBRARY() ADD_EXECUTABLE() AUX_SOURCE_DIRECTORY() PROJECT()
+A) Build Targets: SET() SUBDIRS() ADD_LIBRARY() ADD_EXECUTABLE() AUX_SOURCE_DIRECTORY() PROJECT()

 CMake works recursively, descending from the current directory into any subdirectories listed in the SUBDIRS command.
-The command SOURCE_FILES is used for grouping source files together for later use.
+The command SET is used for setting a variable, in this case to a list of source files.
 (Note: currently only C and C++ code can be compiled.)
-ADD_LIBRARY adds a library to the list of targets this makefile will produce.
+ADD LIBRARY adds a library to the list of targets this makefile will produce.
 ADD_EXECUTABLE adds an executable to the list of targets this makefile will produce.
 (Note: source code is compiled first, then libraries are built, and then executables are created.)
-The AUX_SOURCE_DIRECTORY is a directory where other source code, not in this directory, whose object code is to be inserted into the current LIBRARY.
-All source files in the AUX_SOURCE_DIRECTORY are compiled (e.g. .c, .cxx, .cpp, etc.).
-PROJECT (PojectName) is a special variable used in the MSVC to create the project for the compiler, it also defines two useful variables for CMAKE: ProjectName_SOURCE_DIR and ProjectName_BINARY_DIR.
+The AUX SOURCE DIRECTORY is a directory where other source code, not in this directory, whose object code is to be inserted into the current LIBRARY.
+All source files in the AUX SOURCE DIRECTORY are compiled (e.g. .c, .cxx, .cpp, etc.).
+PROJECT (PojectName) is a special variable used in the MSVC to create the project also defines for the compiler. it two useful variables for CMAKE: ProjectName SOURCE DIR and ProjectName BINARY DIR.